Hurricane Priscilla strengthens to a Category 2 storm as it runs along the Pacific coast of Mexico

-MIAMI — Hurricane Priscilla has strengthened to a Category 2 storm and is expected to become a major hurricane later Tuesday as it swirls off the Pacific coast of Mexico.
+MIAMI — Hurricane Priscilla has strengthened to a Category 2 storm and could become a major hurricane Tuesday as it swirls off the Pacific coast of Mexico.

-The National Hurricane Center in Miami said that early Tuesday Priscilla was about 255 miles (410 kilometers) west-southwest of Cabo Corrientes, Mexico, and about 245 miles (390 kilometers) south of the southern tip of Baja California.
+The National Hurricane Center in Miami said that Priscilla was about 260 miles (418 kilometers) west-southwest of Cabo Corrientes, Mexico, and about 230 miles (370 kilometers) south of the southern tip of Baja California.

 A tropical storm watch is in place for Baja California Sur from Cabo San Lucas to Cabo San Lazaro.